Best 6-Player Board Games – Top 20 Ranked & Reviewed (2019)

 Catan is normally a 3-4 player game, but the 5-6 player extension provides enough tiles, cards and wooden cities for 5-6 players to have a raucous good time.
 If you’re super weird, you’ll buy it just for the green-colored cities (Kendra’s favorite color).

-Catan also has some great expansions that offer the 5-6 player extension as well.
+Catan also has some great expansions that offer the 5-6 player extensions as well.
 Check out our Best Catan Expansions article for more info!
+(The 5-6 player extensions are all sold separately, but many can be combined for a crazy fun Catan experience.)

 Camel Up (not Camel Cup) is the ultimate camel racing simulator.
 Players actually won’t be controlling specific camels, though.
 Instead, they will place bets and attempt to have the most money at the end of the race.
 There are no jockeys, rather other camels will be riding the camels…??
 (Kendra giggles endlessly throughout this game.)